rdelhommer/angularjs-utils/README.md

-# angularjs-utils
+# ng-utils
-Common utilities for angularjs apps
+Common services, directives, factories, etc. for an AngularJS app